HanStolpo/TalksAndStuff/posts/2014-05-12-A_Practical_Haskell_Retrospective_Using_Parsec_REST_and_Pandoc_to_Scrape_Jira.md

 date: May 12, 2014
 ---

-Introduction (Work in progress!!!)
+Introduction
 ========================================
 This post is in preparation for a talk that I will be giving at my local functional programming users group.
 It is a retrospective on the first bit of practical Haskell code I wrote.
 It is a "tool" that we use internally to generate official specification documents from our issue tracker [Jira].

-The post is partly about the technologies that I used and partly about my journey learning Haskell.
+The post is gives introductions to some of the technologies that I used on my journey learning Haskell.
 My background going into this is 10 years of advanced C++ and some Lua in connection with essentially game engine development.
 I don't have a background in advanced mathematics nor had I had exposure to any functional languages.